DHC stuff for touring

 UMBRELLA

 Totally frivolous but fun.
 While in Europe we met some people from the Irish Morgan Club.
 They all had tubes with umbrellas attached to their luggage rack.
 Great idea.
 Mine is 3″ diameter aluminum tube from McMaster-Carr with end caps I turned from 1 1/2″ thick aluminum.
-We actually used it when caught in a downpour in Gettysburg at MOG 45.
+We first used it when caught in a downpour in Gettysburg at MOG 45.
 Parked, swooshed out the ‘brawlie and walked to the restaurant in style; almost dry.